-Since then, further extensions and renovations have taken place, meaning that the airport is amply equipped to accommodate the 5 million passengers per year that now pass through Newcastle International's gates.
+In 2004, the newly refurbished Departure terminal was opened to the public.
+With this new development, new shops and cafes were open!
+Since then, further extensions and renovations have taken place, meaning that the airport is amply equipped to accommodate nearly 6 million passengers per year that now pass through Newcastle International's gates.